-The board of directors evaluated each of the members of the Audit Committee for financial literacy and the attributes of a financial expert on May 16, 2013.
+As a part of its annual self-assessment process, the board of directors evaluated each of the members of the Audit Committee for financial literacy and the attributes of a financial expert on November 13, 2014.
 The board of directors determined that each of the Audit Committee members is financially literate and that Messrs.
 Segner and Wolf and Dr. Scoggins are Audit Committee financial experts as defined by the SEC.